Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/gear_ground_handling.md

 For spin recovery the Chute can be used by pushing the stick full forward, putting ailerons and rudder in a neutral position and deploying the chute.

+> 💡 Drag chute should not be dropped on the runway or a taxiway.
+> A popular technique is to leave it on the side of a taxiway
+> by appropriately orienting the aircraft, inflating the chute
+> with the engines and then releasing it in the desired direction.

 ![ext_drag_chute_out](../../img/ext_drag_chute.jpg)

 ## Wing Fold System